 5.Dell XPS 17 9720

-Dell XPS 17 9720 is a great option for Adobe After Effects with an excellent 4K display and high-quality case.- Excellent 4K display with AdobeRGB
+Dell XPS 17 9720 with excellent 4K display and high system performance, but weaker graphics performance and cooling.- Excellent 4K display with AdobeRGB

 - High-quality case